 Virginia also imposes only a few restrictions on assault weapons.
 Local governments in Virginia generally lack authority to regulate firearms or ammunition, and local courts must issue a concealed handgun permit to any applicant who meets basic qualifications.

-In 2010, Virginia had the 27th highest number of gun deaths per capita among the states.
+In 2012, Virginia had the 34th highest number of gun deaths per capita among the states.
 Virginia had the 7th highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Virginia were recovered after being used in crimes in other states at the 7th highest rate among the states.
 According to data published by Mayors Against Illegal Guns, Virginia consistently ranks among the top three interstate suppliers of crime guns.
 Virginia exports crime guns at a rate more than double the average among the states, and at more than double the rate at which it imports crime guns.

 Virginia Firearms Laws